 Start of Block: Wealth tax (separate)

 Q276 Do you support or oppose a tax on millionaires of all countries to finance low-income countries?
-This would finance infrastructure and public services such as access to drinking water, healthcare, and education.
+Such tax would finance infrastructure and public services such as access to drinking water, healthcare, and education.

 Strongly oppose (1)